-For victims of post-9/11-related illnesses and injuries, compensation still may be available through the September 11th Victim Compensation Fund.
+For victims of post-9/11 cancer, illnesses and injuries, compensation still may be available through the September 11th Victim Compensation Fund.
 Free medical treatment may be available for individuals that suffered from certain conditions and injuries, via the World Trade Center Health Program.

-If you or a loved one were diagnosed with cancer or an aerodigestive disorder after 9/11, you may be entitled to substantial compensation.
+If you or a loved one were diagnosed with cancer or certain aerodigestive disorders any time after 9/11, you may be entitled to substantial cash award.

 Who may be eligible to receive money from the 9/11 Victim Compensation Fund?